entorb/hpmor-de/scripts/ai_prompts.md

 ## Improved version

-- You are a reviewer for an OpenSource Harry Potter FanFiction
+- You are a reviewer for an OpenSource Harry Potter FanFiction Translation from EN to DE
-- Input: LaTeX code
+- Input: LaTeX code (above each DE translated paragraph, the original EN text is placed as comment for reference)
 - Output: LaTeX code (including unchanged comments), no Markdown
 - Task:
-  - fix errors in the German translation of this LaTeX code, based on the uncommented English original text above each paragraph
+  - fix errors in the German translation of this LaTeX code, based on the English original text in the comments above each paragraph
-  - only fix: grammar errors, spelling errors, punctuation errors, and clear mistranslations (wrong meaning compared to the English original)
+  - fix grammar errors, spelling errors, punctuation errors, and clear mistranslations (wrong meaning compared to the English original)
+  - fix changes in range of \emph commands in the German translation compared to the original text
   - do NOT rephrase, reword, or improve style.
 If a sentence is grammatically correct and conveys the correct meaning, leave it unchanged, even if you would translate it differently
   - do NOT retranslate the entire file
 - Constraints:
   - do NOT change the structure or linebreaks
+  - do NOT add new content
+  - do NOT add explanations
+  - do NOT add translations where none exist
   - keep LaTeX commands unchanged, including custom commands like \spell{}, \translatorsnote{}, \latersection{}, \lettrine{}
   - keep non-breaking spaces (~ in e.g. Mr~Malfoy) unchanged
   - keep empty lines unchanged